Palestine advocates decry MSNBC’s cancellation of Mehdi Hasan news show

 A persistent interviewer known for confronting guests about false claims and past statements, Hasan previously worked as an Al Jazeera host.
 He also was a senior columnist at The Intercept, a news website.

-Earlier this month on his programme, he deployed his trademark interviewing style to question Israeli government adviser Mark Regev about false claims promoted by Israeli officials.
-In one example, Hasan pointed to an instance where a calendar in a Gaza hospital was presented as a list of Hamas operatives.
+This month on his programme, he deployed his trademark interviewing style to question Israeli government adviser Mark Regev about false claims promoted by Israeli officials.
+In one example, Hasan pointed to an instance in which a calendar in a Gaza hospital was presented as a list of Hamas operatives.

 “We shouldn’t blindly believe anything Hamas says.
 But why should we believe what your government says, either?”
 Hasan asked.